apres/apres.github.com/doc/widgets.md

 their event bindings via an `events` property.
 Each member in `events` defines an event binding for elements inside the widget.
 The key for each binding is a two-part string.
 The first part is the DOM event name to bind to.
 The optional second part is a css selector for the element, or elements to listen to.
-The

 Widget event bindings are automatically limited to the widget element and its children.
 That way you can have several widgets on the page listening